ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

  * @property argPath the local location of the argList

 ```
 Now, nobody knows what kVortex is.
-And because there is a description, it's not obvious that this is a problem.
+And because some kind of description exists for kVortex, it's not obvious that this is a problem.
 The better solution is to leave the description missing from the property.
 ```
  * @property landFill additional spacing for landscape orientation
  * @property kVortex